Direct experimental test of commutation relation via weak value

-Although the uncertainty relations are regarded as direct (or indirect) consequences of relevant commutation relations, only a very few attempts have been made for direct test of commutation relations \cite{Hasegawa1997, Wagh1997, Kim2010}.
+Although the uncertainty relations are regarded as direct (or indirect) consequences of relevant commutation relations, only very few attempts have been made to directly test the commutation relations \cite{Hasegawa1997, Wagh1997, Kim2010}.
 We attribute this to the fact that the joint probability of two non-commuting observables does not exist in quantum theory and the product of such observables is in general not Hermitian.
-Hence, a direct test of commutation relation is nontrivial in experiment.
-Against this backdrop, in this work, we propose a theoretical scheme in which a single anomalous weak value enables a direct test of commutation relation between qubit observables.
+Hence, a direct test of commutation relation is non-trivial in experiment.
+In this work, we propose a theoretical scheme in which a single anomalous weak value enables a direct test of the commutation relation between qubit observables.
 Further, we report an experimental test using neutron interferometry.

 The weak value of an observable arises in a novel conditional measurement protocol \cite{aav}, widely known as `weak measurement'.
-Consider a system prepared in a state $|\psi_{\mathrm{i}}\rangle$ (commonly known as pre-selected state) and $\hat{A}$ is the observable to be measured on the system.
+Consider a system prepared in a state $|\psi_{\mathrm{i}}\rangle$ (commonly known as pre-selected state) and an observable $\hat{A}$ to be measured on the system.
 If the measurement interaction between the system and the apparatus is weak, the system state remains grossly undisturbed.
-After such weak interaction if a particular outcome $|\psi_{\mathrm{f}}\rangle$ is selected by sequentially performing a strong measurement, then the final pointer state yields the weak value, quantified by the formula \cite{aav}
+If a particular outcome $|\psi_{\mathrm{f}}\rangle$ is selected after such a weak interaction by sequentially performing a strong measurement (post-selection), the final pointer state yields the weak value, quantified by the formula \cite{aav}